Stremio/stremio-addons/sip/p2p.md

 Transports allowed should be HTTP and IPFS

-In the case of IPFS, an IPNS-based URL will be accessed, and in case the object does not exist, it will be sent over an IPFS pubsub channel, and any responses signed by the add-on creator would be considered valid resolutions too
+In the case of IPFS, an IPNS-based URL will be accessed, and in case the object does not exist, a `requestUpdate` message will be sent to the add-on creator peer (referenced by ID via `peerRouting.findPeer`), and potentially "aggregator" peers - and we will wait a certain time to see if the content will be updated on the IPNS URL.

+This message would also be sent if we consider the object outdated.